 In Ontario, one of these arrangements usually involves two main parts.

 The first part is a lease that appears to be a regular rental agreement.
-It sets out the term, the monthly payment and the day-to-day rules for living in the home.
+It sets out the term, the monthly payment, and the day-to-day rules for living in the home.

 Here is a simple, rounded example.

 Let us use $15,000 as an example of that initial option fee.
-On top of that, the provider might set the rent at 3,500 dollars a month and credit 500 dollars a month toward your future down payment.
+On top of that, the provider might set the rent at $ 3,500 a month and credit $ 500 a month toward your future down payment.
 Over three years, that adds another $18,000 in credits.
 At the end of the term, you would have 33 thousand dollars that counts toward your down payment, but only if you complete the purchase on time and exactly as written in the contract.

 In most of these arrangements, you are still paying first and last month’s rent as well, so the move-in costs are more than a standard rental, but less than a full five percent down payment on a 600 thousand dollar purchase.